Oncology Clinical Trials

 Learn more about our Canine Urinary Bladder Cancer Trial >>

 We are currently recruiting dogs with multicentric lymphoma for multiple ongoing clinical studies.

-A Note on Prednisone: Please note that treatment of canine lymphoma with prednisone prior to initiation of multidrug chemotherapy has been associated with increased chemotherapeutic drug resistance and reduced remission and survival times.
+Please note that treatment of canine lymphoma with prednisone prior to initiation of multidrug chemotherapy has been associated with increased chemotherapeutic drug resistance and reduced remission and survival times.
 Therefore, dogs previously treated with prednisone are unfortunately not eligible for some of the ongoing trials.

 We realize that lymphomas may progress rapidly and that prompt treatment is imperative for optimal patient care.
 We therefore make every effort to receive patients with a confirmed or tentative diagnosis of lymphoma as quickly as possible.
 Usually, appointments are available within 24-48 hours' notice.

 If you are a veterinarian interested in referring a canine patient with lymphoma for treatment, or if you would like additional information about these studies, please call the Veterinary Hospital at (765) 494-1107

 and ask to speak with Ms. Sarah Lahrman, RVT, or Dr. Michael Childress.